microsoft/metered-billing-accelerator/deploy/README.md

 ## Usage

 After the deployment you can start sending metering events to the EventHub.

-To understund the messages sent from the client pleas navigate to [Client messages](metered-billing-accelerator#client-messages) section.
+To understand the messages sent from the client pleas navigate to [Client messages](metered-billing-accelerator#client-messages) section.

 To configure your producer take the eventHubName and eventHubConnectionString values from the output of the deployment.

-### Example script in python:
+### Example script in python

 ```python
 import asyncio